Concepts you will learn about:

 Once you downloaded the assets (or made your own), we will move those files into the content directory we have made.

 Finally, we need to download the latest Phaser script.
-One method of acquiring this (there are multiple), is to head over to GitHub (specifically here) and download the script meant for distribution.
+One method of acquiring this (there are multiple), is to head over to GitHub (specifically here).
 You will want either

 phaser.min.js.
 The file